-Chris Tapio has worked in and around California’s Capitol for two decades.
-He’s a trusted advisor to the influential and growing caucus of moderate Democrats in the Legislature and has twice been named to Capitol Weekly’s list of the Top 100 most influential non-elected people in the State Capitol.
+Chris has worked in and around California’s Capitol for the last 25 years.
+He’s a trusted advisor to the caucus of moderate Democrats in the Legislature and has twice been named to Capitol Weekly’s list of the Top 100 most influential non-elected people in the State Capitol.

-As a political consultant, Chris works with his business and trade association clients to develop their legislative and political engagement strategies.
-He also works with a network of business-backed political committees to elect pro-business Democrats to the Assembly and State Senate.
+Chris advises his business and trade association clients in developing their legislative and political engagement strategies.
+He also partners with a network of business-backed political committees throughout California to elect pro-business Democrats to the Assembly and State Senate.

 Chris graduated from the University of California, Davis, with a degree in political science.
 His professional education experience includes the Jesse Unruh Assembly Fellowship Program, the City of Sacramento’s City Management Academy, the Water Education Foundation’s Water Leaders Program, and advanced coursework on land use planning in California from the UC Davis Extension.